Samsung Galaxy Android 12 Update Info (2023)

 Samsung’s still pushing its Android 12 and One UI 4 updates to Galaxy users which means we’re seeing questions about the release.
 We’ll answer as many as we can in this guide.

-The company’s Android 13 and One UI 5 update is in the works but Samsung’s still rolling out its version of Android 12 alongside upgrades to One UI 4.
+The company’s Android 13 and One UI 5 update is out for select models but Samsung’s still rolling out its version of Android 12 and One UI 4 to some devices.

 While Samsung has answered a lot of questions, some continue to linger.
 To help, we’ve put together a Samsung Galaxy Android 12 roadmap using confirmed information, rumors and traditions.

 This roadmap will help you set proper expectations as we push toward Samsung’s next Android 12/One UI release for Galaxy devices.

 - Samsung Galaxy Android 12 Release Date

 - Samsung Galaxy Android 13 Update